alevchuk/minibank/scripts/REMEDIATION.md

 1. Read out the CPU utilization from /proc/stat
 2. Sum up the relevant types of CPU use `user + nice + system  + steal`
 3. Attempt to measure this every 15 seconds
-4. Check if this metrics exceeds 0.3 in more than 50% of measurments within a 4 minute window
+4. Check if this metrics exceeds 0.3 in more than 50% of measurements within a 4 minute window

 ## Remediation

 Find the PID of LND and issue a kill 15.
 If the process is still alive after 30 seconds issue a kill 9.

-LND launcher needs to be setup so that it restarts itself automatically.
+LND launcher needs to be set up so that it restarts itself automatically.
 Auto-unlock also needs to be in place.

 ## Setup